 In April 2010, we terminated our revolving trade accounts receivable-backed financing program in North America, which provided for up to \$600,000 in borrowing capacity secured by substantially all U.S.-based receivables, in conjunction with the execution in the same month of a new revolving trade accounts receivable-backed financing program secured by a majority of our U.S.-based receivables.
 This new program initially provides for up to \$500,000 in borrowing capacity, and may, subject to the financial institutions' approval and availability of eligible receivables, be increased to \$700,000 in accordance with the terms of the program.
 The interest rate of this new program is dependent on designated commercial paper rates (or, in certain circumstances, an alternate rate) plus a predetermined margin.
 The new program matures in April 2013.
-We had no borrowings at July 3, 2010 under this new North America financing program and we had no borrowings under the terminated facility at January 2, 2010.
+We had no borrowings at October 2, 2010 under this new North American financing program and we had no borrowings under the terminated facility at January 2, 2010.

-In January 2010, we entered into a new revolving trade accounts receivable-backed financing program in EMEA, which provides for a borrowing capacity of up to Euro 100 million, or approximately \$126,000, at July 3, 2010 and matures in January 2014.
-This new program replaced our Euro 107 million revolving trade accounts receivable-backed financing program, which we terminated in December 2009.
-The new program requires certain commitment fees, and borrowings under this program incur financing costs based on EURIBOR plus a predetermined margin.
-We had no borrowings at July 3, 2010 under this new EMEA financing program.
+In January 2010, we entered into a revolving trade accounts receivable-backed financing program in EMEA that matures in January 2014 and provides for a borrowing capacity of up to $\leq 100,000$, or approximately $\leq 137,000$ at October 2, 2010.
+This program replaced our $\leq 107,000$ revolving trade accounts receivable-backed financing program, which we terminated in December 2009.
+The current program requires certain commitment fees, and borrowings under this program incur financing costs based on EURIBOR plus a predetermined margin.
+We had no borrowings at October 2, 2010 under this EMEA financing program.